 When you focus on an entity by clicking its name in the bar chart or choosing it in the Display data for list, you see data of individual devices in the bar chart.
 Clicking the name of a device opens the device view, which shows detailed information on the activity of the device and is explained in the chapter about observing the activity of users and devices.

 - Analyzing service quality

 - Creating a service

 - Following the evolution of a service

 - Hierarchizing Your Infrastructure

 - Viewing web requests

 - Viewing network connections

+- Enabling Cross-Engine Finder features

+- Introducing dashboards in the Portal

 - Service

 - Hierarchy

 - Entity